nkabrown/bundle/git.md

 # Git

+Create a new repository with an empty root commit because the first commit of an repository can not be rebased like a regular commit.

+`git init && git commit -m "root" --allow-empty`

 To avoid tracking files that should be ignored and committing files that should not be a part of git history never use `git add .`, or `git add -A`,  or `git add --all`.
 All files should be explicitly added to the index execpt the initial commit when generating templates.